refractionPOINT/lce_doc/docs/user_addons.md

 ## Using
 In order to use add-ons, you must first subscribe to them with an organization.
-To do this, go to the "Add-ons" menu in your organization, then go to the category and find the add-on you want to subscribe to.
+To do this, go to the "Add-ons" menu in your organization, then go to the category, and find the add-on you want to subscribe to.
 Click on the subscribe switch.

 After a second you will get a confirmation the add-on has been enabled for your organization.